cubt85iz/automatos-server/etc/containers/systemd/README.md

 [Beets](https://beets.io) is the media library management system for obsessive music geeks.

+## Caddy Web Server

+[Caddy](https://caddyserver.com) is a web server that serves every site with TLS by default, without any configuration or hassle.
+It can also be configured as a reverse proxy.

 ### Code Server

 [Code Server](https://github.com/coder/code-server) allows users to run VS Code on any machine anywhere and access it in the browser.